miraclx/freyr-js/README.md

 ### Docker Development

+With docker, you can chroot into a sandbox that has all the dependencies you need.
+Without needing to mess around with your host system or install any weird dependencies.

+First you need to either build a local docker image or submit a PR and use the corresponding auto-generated image.

+#### Building A Local Image

 The default provided [Dockerfile](https://github.com/miraclx/freyr-js/raw/master/Dockerfile) builds minimal alpine images.
 Average build network usage is ~ 80 MB and disk usage is ~ 180 MB.

 ```bash